openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 1. By default, when there is no namedCertificates configuration the behaviour will remain the same.

 #### when custom namedCertificates configured
-1. Device Administrator copies the certificated to MicroShift host
+1. Device Administrator copies the certificated to MicroShift host,files should be accessible by root only.
 1. Device Administrator configures additonal CAs in the RHEL Client trust store on the client system.
 1. Device Administrator configures `namedCertificates` in the Microshift configuration yaml file (/etc/microshift/config.yaml).
 1. Device Administrator start/restarts MicroShift
-1. During startup, Microshift will check and validate the certificates paths. in case of an error service will produce clear error log and if the file is missing it will exit.
+1. Check and validate the certificates see [Failure Modes](#failure-modes).
 1. Microshift passes the certificates to the tls-sni-cert-key as apiserver command line option preceding all the other certificates.
 1. kube-apiserver picks up the certificates and start serving them on the configured SNI.